brentley/ecsworkshop/content/advanced_scheduling/code_review.md

                 Status: ENABLED
                 TargetCapacity: 100
             ManagedTerminationProtection: ENABLED
 ```

 A task placement constraint is a rule that is considered during task placement.
 Out of the 2 supported types of task placement constraints, we will be using  [memberOf](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement-constraints.html).
 From the available expressions, we will be using ecs.cpu-architecture to place the task(s) on the desired CPU Architecture of the Container Instance.
 Below is an example for placing task(s) on ARM64 Architecture.

+Finally we deploy our task definition, which instructs Amazon ECS as to how we want to launch our containers.
+In this task definition we define our container image, cpu/memory requirements, logging configuration, as well as the placement constraints.
+The placement constraints directive is where we have more control over where the tasks land when launched.
+With ECS there are two types of constraints that can be used:

+1) distinctInstance
+    - Place each task on a different container instance.
+This task placement constraint can be specified when either running a task or creating a new service.

+2) memberOf
+    - Place tasks on container instances that satisfy an expression.
+For more information about the expression syntax for constraints, see (Cluster query language)[https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cluster-query-language.html].

+In the task definition below we are using the `memberOf` constraint with an expression querying the default (attribute)[https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement-constraints.html#attributes] of `cpu-architecture`.
+Using the Cluster query language, we are instructing ECS to schedule these tasks only onto EC2 instances that are arm64 architecture.

 ```yaml
 # ECS Task Definition for ARM64 Instance type.
 PlacementConstraints properties are setting the desired cpu-architecture to arm64.
   Arm64taskdefinition: